Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 China isn’t the only country that speaks the Chinese language.

-It is valuable in many nations and places, primarily Asian and south-east regions.
-For instance, Macau, Taiwan, Hong Kong, Indonesia, Mongolia, Malaysia, Philippines, Brunei, Singapore, etc.
+It is valuable in many nations and places, primarily in the Asian and Southeast Asian regions, such as Macau, Taiwan, Hong Kong, Indonesia, Mongolia, Malaysia, the Philippines, Brunei, and Singapore.

 Standard Chinese, based on the Beijing dialect of Mandarin, is the official language of both China and Taiwan.
-Besides, it is one of the four official languages of Singapore and one of the six official languages of the UN.
+It is also one of the four official languages of Singapore and one of the six official languages of the UN.

 Mandarin is the most suitable if you wish to make a career involving Chinese.

-In the written form, there are two types – simplified and traditional.
+There are two types of written forms: simplified and traditional.

 China, Singapore, and Malaysia use the simplified form.
 In contrast, the Republic of China (Taiwan), Macau, Hong Kong, and overseas Chinese diasporas employ traditional characters.